lkarjun/data-science-from-scratch/19 DeepLearning/readme.md

     # Drop out neuron

-        * Neural network are prone to overfiting to their training data.
+        * Neural network are prone to overfiting to their TRAINING DATA.
 To tackle this we randomly turn off neurons ( that is replace its output with 0 ) with some fixed probability.
         * Drop out ratio 0 < p < 1
+        * In test data all the neurons will connected.. all neuron are connected.
+        * To choose best p value we need to do that hyper parameter optimization.

     # The Neuron